UCL/TLOmodel/src/scripts/dev/ci-test-vm/README.md

 ## Run

-To match the CI VMs on the Azure CI machines, we use the Ubuntu 20 LTS box:
+To match the self-hosted running VMs deployed on Azure, we use the Ubuntu 20 LTS box:

 ```
 vagrant init ubuntu/focal64
 vagrant up
 ```

-Finally, run Ansible provisioning on VM:
+Finally, provision the VM (uses Ansible):

 ```
 vagrant provision